 4) In My Life by The Beatles

-Ringo Starr is one of the most underrated drummers ever.
-His unique drumming deliverance is best seen (and heard) in songs like Back in the USSR or Rain, but beginners should wait with these numbers for a bit.
+His drumming style is best heard in songs like Back in the USSR or Rain, but beginners should wait with these numbers for a bit.

 One of the Beatles’ songs you’ll be able to drum almost from day one is “In My Life”.
 The reminiscent lyrics of this song are accompanied by a perfectly mellow rhythm.
 You play the bass drum, the snare and the hi-hat cymbal in the verse, while the chorus is dominated by the ride and hi-hat cymbals.